Automation Action – Lookup From A Database Using AI | ThinkAutomation

 Uses AI to generate a SQL select statement from a natural language query that is then executed and the results returned to a %variable%.

 The Lookup From A Database Using AI action can be used to query a database using natural language.
 A prompt is sent to an AI along with your database schema.
 The AI will convert the natural language query into a parameterized SQL SELECT statement.
 The SQL SELECT statement is then executed against your database.
-The returned rows can then be assigned to a variable.
+The returned data can then be assigned to a variable.

 Before you can use this action you must setup an AI Provider in the ThinkAutomation Server Settings – AI Providers section.
 See: AI Providers.